-The largest part of the Council's operational emissions (72%) comes from the goods and services it purchases.
+The largest part of the Council's operational emissions (75%) comes from the goods and services it purchases.
 Reducing emissions from the supply chain will take time, and will rely on working closely with suppliers.
 The Council will need to adopt a willingness to innovate and try new approaches, as some of the solutions needed may not currently exist in the market.
-The Council spent c. £130 million on procurement of goods and services in 2021/22.
+The Council spent c. £130 million on procurement of goods and services in 2022/23.
 There is a huge opportunity to use this spending power, working alongside other public bodies, to drive innovation in supply chains and develop new low-carbon products, or entirely new ways of using materials.
-The Council will seek ways to use products and services.
-Considering options for service-based systems, specifying remanufacture or redistribution at the end of life, and specifying refill, repair, reuse and refurbish, where possible, will drive down emissions.
-These options are within circular procurement principles, which the Council is keen to adopt.
+Options are within circular procurement principles, which the Council is keen to adopt.